-The current schedules reflecting the costs for implementing the revised Long-Term Plan are estimated at approximately \$713.4 million not including the construction costs for Compartments B and C Expansion and Buildouts or debt service payments.
-The estimated construction costs for Compartments B and C Expansion and Buildouts are \$566.9 million along with a projected debt service amount of \$316.6 million.
-The estimated costs for other EFA-related expenditures such as monitoring, research and evaluation efforts are \$67.1 million.
-When combined with the 1994 ECP, the total current estimated cost of implementing the EFA program is \$2.4 billion (Figure 13-2).
-The Long-Term Plan and costs associated with it are discussed in greater detail in The Long-Term Plan section of this chapter.
+The current schedules reflecting the costs for implementing the revised 2003 Long-Term Plan are estimated at approximately \$576.1 million - not including the construction costs for Compartments B and C expansion and buildouts projects or debt service payments.
+The estimated construction costs for Compartments B and C are \$401.5 million with a projected debt service amount of \$234.6 million.
+The estimated costs for other EFA-related expenditures such as monitoring, research, and evaluation are \$116.7 million.
+When combined with the 1994 ECP, the total current estimated cost of implementing the EFA program is \$2.04 billion (Figure 13-1).
+The Long-Term Plan and cost associated with it is discussed in greater detail in the Everglades Long-Term Plan section of this chapter.

-The five-year forecast (FY2009-FY2013) of revenues by source for the EFA program is \$965 million (Figure 13-3).
-Through FY2016, the current EFA program estimate of revenues by source is \$2.4 billion.
-All revenues generated are expected to be used for Long-Term Plan-related projects by FY2016.
-This projection assumes sufficient revenues to fund projected and future EFA expenditure needs.
+The five-year forecast (FY2010-FY2014) of revenues by source for the EFA program is \$656.1 million (Figure 13-2).
+Through FY2016, the current EFA program estimate of revenues by source is \$2.04 billion.
+The schedules show a projected cash balance of zero at the end of FY2016.
+This assumes sufficient anticipated revenues to fund projected and future EFA expenditure needs.